• Skip to primary navigation

 Measurements and recipe directions are below in the recipe card.

-How to Make Dutch Oven Chicken Pot Pie with Biscuits
+How to Make Homemade Chicken Pot Pie with Biscuits

 Prep.
 Make sure your oven rack is in the center of your oven, then preheat your oven to 425°F.